 The St. Olaf Christmas Festival is one of the oldest and most cherished celebrations of the holidays in the United States.
 Begun in 1912, the Festival is a worship service of hymns, carols, choral works and orchestral selections that celebrate the birth of Christ.
 Featuring more than 550 student musicians, it takes place on the St. Olaf campus in Northfield, Minnesota.
 The Festival is listed as one of five significant global holiday events in The New York Times International Datebook, and has been featured in hundreds of other publications, including TV Guide, The Wall Street Journal and the Los Angeles Times.

-A wonky holiday tradition: Host Bob Boilen and friends trade holiday cheer and snarky barbs while bringing you the best holiday songs from new and emerging breakout bands.
-Hear renditions of great holiday music you'll never hear at the mall!
+It's the sixth edition of a weird holiday tradition from NPR Music.
+Host Bob Boilen and friends trade holiday cheer and snarky barbs while bringing you the best holiday songs from new and emerging breakout bands.
+Hear renditions of great holiday music you'll never hear at the mall or your mother's house.

 The Capitol Steps, the only group in America that attempts to be funnier than the Congress, is a troupe of current and former Congressional staffers who monitor events and personalities on Capitol Hill, in the Oval Office, and in other centers of power and prestige around the world and then take a humorous look at serious issues while providing a nationwide laugh for millions...